lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Review page**

-   The review page features a list of all the reviews left by users on items they have purchased to allow user to have a shared understanding of other user experience of the website and artist's work.
+   The review page features a list of all the reviews left by users on items they have purchased to allow visitors to have a shared understanding of other user experience of the website and artist's work.

    ![review pages](screenshots/reviews.png)